-The flowers are also edible and make for delicious recipes, according to Dr. Gregory Dahle, coordinator for the university's Forest Resources Management and Wood Science and Technology programs.
+According to Dr. Gregory Dahle, coordinator for the university's Forest Resources Management and Wood Science and Technology programs, the flowers are also edible and make for delicious recipes.

 "They're edible, and they're tasty," says Dahle, who regularly takes students to see redbud specimens planted on campus.

 "The thing about redbud is that it can be found growing in urban settings, so it provides people an interesting opportunity—to interact with this tree in their own backyards," he said.

 Among the largest flowering plants native to West Virginia, redbud can be found growing across North America from Ontario south to northern Florida and is the state tree of Oklahoma.